arasharchor/android-app-thesis-yen/README.md

 Same for when a completely new Pebble is getting paired through the 'Connect Pebble™' button.
 Only after switching GUI panels do the changes get reflected.

 - While pressing the Back button (bottom left corner) repeatedly, the currently selected tab doesn't get highlighted.

+- When touching the 'Clear all trained gestures' button, the list's view doesn't get cleared immediately but only when going to another GUI panel and back to the Gesture Library panel.